Zet-money/zet-wallet/README.md

 ---

-Built with ❤️ for the Zet Wallet project
+Built with ❤️ for the Zet.money project